snoopwpf/snoopwpf/README.md

  * $selected
    * This is the current selected item in the TreeView.
 It is automatically updated when selection changes.
  * $ui
-   * This is the instance of the WPF control.
+   * This is the instance of the Snoop WPF control.
 This allows you to dynamically modify the UI such as adding menu items.

 ## Functions